History of Tulsi Gabbard in Timeline

 August 2019: Publication of "Reports on Chemical Attacks in Syria"

-In August 2019, the Tulsi 2020 presidential campaign published "Reports on Chemical Attacks in Syria", a compilation of analyses and reports on chemical attacks.
-The document expressed skepticism about the Khan Shaykhun and Douma attacks and concerns about reliance on unverified sources for military actions.
+In August 2019, the Tulsi 2020 presidential campaign published "Reports on Chemical Attacks in Syria", a short compilation of various analyses and reports (mostly by scientist Theodore Postol) on two attacks.
+The document said that there "is evidence" that both sides have used chemical weapons in Syria, but that Gabbard "remained skeptical" of the Khan Shaykhun chemical attack, and the Douma chemical attack, with evidence they may have been staged by rebels and relaying a concern about an over-reliance on social media posts and unverified sources to support military actions.

-In October 2019, The Nation's James Carden wrote that "McCarthyism had gone mainstream" as media attacked Gabbard.
+In October 2019, James Carden wrote about "McCarthyism" in the media attacks on Tulsi Gabbard.

-October 2019: Qualification for the fourth presidential debate in Ohio
+October 2019: Qualification for the Fourth Presidential Debate

 In October 2019, Tulsi Gabbard qualified for the fourth presidential debate in Ohio.

-On October 25, 2019, Tulsi Gabbard announced that she would not seek reelection in 2020 to focus on her presidential campaign.
+On October 25, 2019, Tulsi Gabbard announced that she would not seek reelection in 2020, citing her presidential campaign.

-After the December 2019 debates, Saturday Night Live's parodies of the debates showed Gabbard as the villain.
+After both the November and December 2019 debates, Saturday Night Live parodies of the debates showed Tulsi Gabbard as the villain.

 Loading Video...

-In December 2019, Tulsi Gabbard cast a "present" vote on both articles of impeachment in the first impeachment of Donald Trump, amidst a period where she missed 85% of votes in Congress.
+Between October and December 2019, Tulsi Gabbard missed 85% of votes in Congress but cast a "present" vote on both articles of impeachment in the first impeachment of Donald Trump.

 December 20, 2019: Stop Arming Terrorists Act becomes law

-On December 20, 2019, the Stop Arming Terrorists Act that Tulsi Gabbard introduced in 2017 became law, prohibiting the Department of Defense from knowingly providing support to Al Qaeda or other terrorist groups.
+On December 20, 2019, the Stop Arming Terrorists Act that Tulsi Gabbard introduced in 2017 became law as part of National Defense Authorization Act for Fiscal Year 2020, § 1228 to prohibit the Department of Defense from "knowingly providing weapons or any other form of support to Al Qaeda" or other terrorist groups or any individual or group affiliated with any such organization.

 2019: Support for Moratorium on Factory Farms